dmx-systems/dmx-documentation/docs/overview.rst

 Types
 *****

 The above examples show topics of type "Person", "Organization", and "Note".
-Other *topic types* could be e.g. "Person", "Organization", "File", "Book", or "Planet".
-Also an idea or an emotion can be expressed as a topic.
+Other *topic types* could be e.g. "Contract", "Project", "Date", "Planet Name", "Molecule", "Review", or "Book".

-DMX comes with a type collection pre-installed, suitable for basic Personal Information Management tasks.
-More types can be created interactively, or by installing plugins.
+DMX comes with a collection of pre-installed types ("Person", "Organization", "Note", "Bookmark", "Event", "Address", "Email Address" etc.) for basic information management needs.

 .. figure:: _static/person-model.png

-Role Types, Semantic Storage, Immutability, Value Integration
+A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.
+Another way of obtaining new types is by installing DMX plugins.

 **************
 User Interface